Statement of Purpose

 General Nursing Care

-Our nurses provide well person checks for all patients including those aged 40 – 74 and the over 75’s, new patient checks, blood pressure monitoring, travel advice and vaccinations, smears, ECGs, 24 hour blood pressure monitoring, spirometry (lung function tests), smoking cessation clinics and lifestyle management with referral to a health professional for exercise and weight management to help maintain a healthier lifestyle.
+We provide well person checks for all patients including those aged 40 – 74 and the over 75’s, new patient checks, blood pressure monitoring, travel advice and vaccinations, smears, ECGs, 24 hour blood pressure monitoring, spirometry (lung function tests), smoking cessation clinics and lifestyle management with referral and sign posting to a health professional for exercise and weight management to help maintain a healthier lifestyle.

 Family Planning and Contraceptive Services